Triune Mercy Center: Don’s Story

 Don lost his father as an adolescent.
 He was overwhelmed by grief and felt abandoned.
 Don turned to drugs to relieve his pain, opening the door to addiction.
 Don’s addiction cost him his job, his home, and ultimately led to becoming homeless.
 For the next 10 years, Don was in and out of jail, living on the streets whenever he was not in prison.
 During this time he connected with United Ministries’ Place of Hope, a day shelter for people who are homeless.
 Here, Don was able to shower, wash his clothes, and receive help meeting his basic needs.

-Upon completion of the adult education program, Bruce connected Don to Home With A Heart, a transitional housing program in Liberty, SC.
+Upon completion of the adult education program, United Ministries connected Don to Home With A Heart, a transitional housing program in Liberty, SC.
 Don credits this organization with changing his life.
 Despite access to housing and educational services, Don experienced a common barrier of not finding a job after prison.
 Even though he completed his sentence, he was among the 50% of unemployed men in America with a conviction record.
 Unfortunately, he began to relapse, but this time he noticed the all too familiar pattern.
-He quickly found a rehabilitation program at the Salvation Army of Greenville County, a 55-bed facility for men facing chemical addictions.
+He quickly found a rehabilitation program at the Salvation Army of Greenville County, a 55-bed facility for men facing chemical addictions*.
 While there he became sober, and October 21, 2023 marked twenty years of living addiction free!

 After completing the Salvation Army’s program, they offered Don a job that he held for the next eight years.
 Don also began volunteering at the Triune Mercy Center and was eventually offered a job there too as the facilities manager.